DWashington3/Daily_Practice/README.md

 Today I added the captions, detailing what data was used to generate each plot.
 I also made a copy of my index.html file so that i can develop one into a dashboard and play with the plotly library in the other.

-  - [x] Add data detials to each graph.
+  - [x] Add data details to each graph.

  ### April 13th